Dampfwalze/cpu_raytracer_oop_sem2_tuhh/doc/build.md

 3. Run the project

 From the build directory, run:

 ```bash
 ./Ray_Tracer.exe
 ```

-When using MSVC, the binarys are in a subfolder according to the specified configuration:
+When using MSVC, the binaries are in a subfolder according to the specified configuration:

 ```bash
 ./Debug/Ray_Tracer.exe
 ./Release/Ray_Tracer.exe